alanng10/class-lang/Docue/Article/Word/a.md

 Word "animate" has meaning that is animation.

+Word "button" has meaning that is view button.

 Word "icon" has meaning that is symbol view.

 Word "turn" has meaning that is toggle.